 After wandering around the old village, you can enjoy a well-deserved meal at one of the traditional style taverns.
 From warm, hearty soups, to traditional Greek dishes, this will be a meal most memorable.
 After your meal, be sure to sit at one of the charming little cafes to enjoy a cup of Greek coffee or liquor with a sweet treat.

-Visit the Neighboring Villages
+Visit the Neighboring Villages of Zagorochoria

 As I mentioned, Zagori consists of 46 small villages.
 These mountainous villages distinguished for their traditional stone buildings and paved paths are all stunning.
 After Papigo, Monodendri village is also a popular tourist destination you should visit.